Quit Smoking Timeline – What Happens When You Stop Smoking?

 5 Years After Being Cigarette-Free

-The risk of lung cancer is cut in half by 5 years, as well as a decrease in the risk of mouth, throat and pancreatic cancer.
+The risk of lung cancer is cut in half by five years and decreases the risk of mouth, throat, and pancreatic cancer.

 10 Years After Giving Up Smoking